habibaraab/E-Learning-Platform/README.md

 * Approves or rejects teacher accounts with email and notification updates.
 * Monitors student payments and manages all transactions.
 * Activates or rejects courses after review, sending notifications to the respective teacher.
-* Manages the entire platform (users, courses, notifications).
+* Live Dashboard to track the entire platform .

 ### 👨‍🏫 Teacher
 * Creates new courses and adds **sessions** (video lessons) with uploaded media.